- Botanicals and Witching Herbs

 Jean de Nynald, a doctor in Paris, discusses the composition of werewolf unguents in his 1614 book De la Lycanthropie Transformation et Extase des Sorciers, so it is well averred that some werewolves were aided in their transformation by such compounds.

-Our Shapeshifting oil is made by infusing some herbs historically used by those who change their shape, and includes added essential oils like tobacco and clary sage.
+Our Shapeshifting oil is made by infusing some herbs historically used by those who change their shape, and includes added essential oils like galbanum and clary sage.
 The sharp green fragrance and balsamic woodiness of this oil mirrors the pungent ointments used by turnskins of old.
 Smear it on your body during ecstatic rites and go leaping through moonlit meadows.
 Shapeshifting oil is also a perfect blend to use during masking and guising rites where bestial forms are assumed or the wisdom of the Fetch is sought: use it to anoint a mask sacred to a totem animal and let loose with the call of the wild.